sjackman/uniqtag-data/README.md

 ![plot of chunk k](figure/k.png)

 # Table S1.
 The number of common identifiers
-The number of common identifiers between older builds of the Ensembl human genome and the current build 75 for gene name, Protein ID (ENSP), exact peptide sequence and UniqTag for different values of k.
+The number of common identifiers between older builds of the Ensembl human genome and the current build 75 for gene ID (ENSG), protein ID (ENSP), exact peptide sequence and UniqTag for different values of k.
 These data are used to plot the above figures.
 It is also available in tab-separated values (TSV) format.

 ```r
 kable(data)